 Internal Rotary Inspection System (IRIS) can detect corrosion, pitting, and wall loss and is most commonly used for tube inspection in boilers, heat exchangers, air coolers, and feedwater heaters.

 - It is exceptionally versatile as it is suitable for ferrous and non-ferrous materials, and IRIS can be used on a wide range of tube diameters and wall thicknesses.

 The Time-of-Flight-Diffraction (TOFD) ultrasonic testing method is sensitive and accurate for the nondestructive testing of welds for defects.
 Time-of-Flight-Diffraction (TOFD) method can be regarded more and more as a standard NDT technique in many countries.

 Nevertheless, there is stall a considerable amount of development work going on.
 Nonetheless, it is among the most modern testing methods for detecting imperfections and defects in materials. the application of this method is fast and highly accurate.
 This has resulted in increasing popularity over the last few years.

 What are Advanced NDT Methods?

 - Many plant operators in the oil, gas, and power generation industries face the challenges of maximizing the integrity of the plant.

-- Our highly skilled teams constantly endeavor to develop an innovative and superior solution for all its customers.
+- Our highly skilled teams constantly endeavor to develop innovative and superior solutions for all its customers.

-- Therefore, accurate inspection of vital components such as pipes and tubes is crucial to ensuring.
+- Therefore, ensuring accurate inspection of vital components such as pipes and tubes is crucial.

 - Heat Treating